NickBartZwahlen/nickbartzwahlen.github.io/README.md

 <br />
 <br />

-Welcome to my personal webpage!
-This site is a collection of my projects, interests, and experiences.
+Welcome to my homepage!
+This may be not fancy at the moment, because I just started to explore that thing.

 ![preview](https://github.com/NickBartZwahlen/nickbartzwahlen.github.io/blob/main/images/preview.webp?raw=true)